-I sigh, “Not a clue.”
+I sigh.
+“Not a clue.”

 “In a way, I hope there’s still some out there.”
 He picks himself up and crosses the room to me.
-The knees of his britches are black with dirt and there are two smudges of dirt down his shirt where he has clearly wiped his hands on himself.
+The knees of his britches are black with dirt and there are brown smudges down his shirt where he has clearly wiped his hands on himself.
 He brushes the remaining dust off my shoulders and back.
 I can feel it tangled in my hair but I can’t be bothered picking it out.

 “How do you mean?”
 I ask.

 “True,” I say with a smile to show that I am being in no way conceited.
 It was the truth and we both know it.
 Our parents passed away two years ago and with me being the eldest, I needed a way to be able to put food on the table.
 Collecting gold dust was an excellent way.
-And it also helped me channel the anger I have built up inside me after my parents lives were cruelly snatched away.
+And it also helped me channel the anger I have built up inside me after my parents’ lives were cruelly snatched away.
 “I’ll jar it up and give is to Dr. Kelts tomorrow.”
 I stretch out a yawn, “I’m so tired.”

 “Me too,” Dillon replies in mid-yawn.
 “I thought I’d stay up until you got back though.
 To make sure you were okay.”